 Demand is especially high for these professionals as more companies invest in content marketing and need writers to create copy for various channels.
-Entry-level copywriters can earn anywhere from $55,000 to $66,500 a year, depending on the size and type of the organization.
+Entry-level copywriters can earn salaries from $58,250 at the 25th percentile to $71,500 at the midpoint, depending on the size and type of the organization.

 Financial reporting analyst

 If you’re interested in a career in technical accounting, this may be the job for you.
 Working in a fast-paced environment, you’ll develop essential skills by producing monthly financial reports, interacting with customers, closing reconciliations and more.
 Financial reporting analysts typically have a bachelor’s degree in finance or accounting, Excel knowledge, and familiarity with enterprise resource planning (ERP) and reporting software like Hyperion.
 Some hiring managers favor candidates who have completed a relevant internship or have public accounting experience.